 - Pack in a reusable bag and eat on the same day.
 (The ingredients can get stale quickly in a reusable bag.)

-- You may also like Soft-Baked Granola Bars, 3-Ingredient Cereal Bars, and Trail Mix Breakfast Bars.
+- You may also like my Homemade Granola Bars and 3-Ingredient Cereal Bars.

 I’d love to hear what elements your kids love in a snack mix so please chime in below in the comments!